FreedomWorks

 Adam Brandon, President and Board Member (FreedomWorks Inc. & FreedomWorks Foundation)

-Adam Brandon is the president of FreedomWorks and the FreedomWorks Foundation.
-He is in charge of managing the operations of the various FreedomWorks entities, including the 501(c)(3) foundation, 501(c)(4) issue activism effort, and two political action committees.
+Adam Brandon was the president of FreedomWorks and the FreedomWorks Foundation.
+He was in charge of managing the operations of the various FreedomWorks entities, including the 501(c)(3) foundation, 501(c)(4) issue activism effort, and two political action committees.

 Brandon is also a member of the highly secretive networking group, the Council for National Policy, and an advisory council member at Turning Point USA, which helped organize the rally preceding the attack on the Capitol on January 6, 2021.